Frequently Asked Questions

 Applications, letters of reference or any additional application materials not submitted with the application package by the application submission deadline are considered late and will not be accepted for review.

-In FY 2023, the maximum award size for Standard and Education Team (ET) grants is $250,000 per year for each of three years for a maximum total of approximately $750,000.
+The maximum award size for Standard and Education Team (ET) grants is $250,000 per year for each of three years for a maximum total of approximately $750,000.

 Funds may not be used for:

 - Planning, repair, rehabilitation, acquisition or construction of a building or facility.

 - Hourly wages as in a job creation program for individual farmers or ranchers.

 - Small agricultural loans for individual farmers or ranchers or used to incentivize individuals to attend events, workshops, or training.

 - The purchase of farming supplies for individual farmers or ranchers or to enhance individual farmers’ or ranchers’ farms or production capabilities.
 Purchase of supplies for demonstration is allowable.